 When your dog’s mouth has healed you will likely see a noticeable improvement in their dental health, stained teeth are white, and usually, the gums return to a nice pink color.

 How much does it cost to get my dog’s teeth cleaned?

 The cost of professional teeth cleaning for your dog can depend on how much care your dog needs, and if your vet advises using an X-ray before the cleaning.

 Dental X-rays are important for monitoring the health of your dog’s teeth below their gum line and detecting periodontal disease.
-But X-rays require anesthesia, which can be expensive.
+But X-rays on pets require anesthesia¹⁰, which can be expensive.

-Depending on where you live, the price of a tooth cleaning for your dog could range anywhere from $500-$3000.
+Depending on where you live, the price of a tooth cleaning for your dog could range anywhere from $500 to $1,000¹¹.
 The cost of a cleaning could be even higher if your dog’s teeth need even more care, like oral surgery or fillings for cavities.

-A cleaning could potentially only cost you a few hundred dollars, but you might end up paying closer a few thousand if your dog needs multiple fillings or multiple tooth extractions.
+A cleaning could potentially only cost you a few hundred dollars, but you might end up paying more if your dog needs multiple tooth extractions.